Maxima (DC Comics): Superwoman

-An older woman who resembles the more traditional Pre-Flashpoint version of the character in both appearance and personality briefly appeared as a villain and usurped the title.
+An older woman who resembles the more traditional pre-Flashpoint version of the character in both appearance and personality briefly appeared as a villain and usurped the title.
 This version was a former Almeracian soldier serving the true Maxima's mother who was disappointed with the younger Maxima's reluctance in finding a male mate on account of her homosexuality.
 Believing her unworthy of the Maxima title and her royal heritage, the usuper would kidnap the younger woman and attempt to take her place.
 The older impostor was eventually defeated and imprisoned by the combined might of Supergirl, Superwoman and the real Maxima.

+In the 2025 DC Treasury Edition oversized comic Superman: Hero for All, Maxima returns to Earth leading an invasion fleet in fury that Superman has married Lois Lane instead of her.
+With the aid of Cyborg Superman, she captures Superman and locks him into a mental fantasy world, while incapacitating or capturing all the rest of Earth's superheroes and causing massive destruction all over the world.
+Superman finally breaks free, rescues the other heroes and devastates Maxima's fleet, and both she and Cyborg Superman are captured and held awaiting trial.

 Personality and motivations

 Overall, the portrayal of Maxima varied by writer.
-In her appearances in the various Superman titles, Maxima was typically depicted as a haughty and shallow individual with only self-centered motivations, lacking any real depth as a character.
+In her appearances in the various Superman titles, Maxima was a haughty and shallow individual with only self-centered motivations.
 By contrast, in her appearances in the comic book series Extreme Justice and Steel, Maxima was developed as an individual with a warrior's sense of honor and a strong countenance of noble pride that had its humorous moments in relation to other characters.
 This was evident during Extreme Justice #10 and #11, where Maxima hosted the bachelorette party for Captain Atom's fiancée, Plastique, wearing a stylish and elegant "red carpet" dress while everyone else wore jeans to the event that was held in the party room of a humble Tex-Mex restaurant.
 This occurred again in later issues of that series, where she is visibly uncomfortable from seeing newly joined members, Zan and Jayna, gorge themselves on junk food at a mall food court.